juancastillo0/leto/README.md

 - `maxDepth`

 Specifies the maximum depth for a given operation.
-The depth is defined as the number of objects (including the root operation object) that have to be transversed to arrive to a given field.
+The depth is defined as the number of objects (including the root operation object) that have to be traversed to arrive to a given field.
 If this depth is surpassed (is greater) a validation error will be reported.

 The complexity for each fieldNode is given by: